LiskArchive/lisk-migrator/docs/migration.md

 The Lisk Migrator CLI tool will generate a new genesis (snapshot) block for Lisk Core v4.x.
 The new genesis block is created based on a snapshot of the existing blockchain (running on Lisk Core v3.0.4+) at a pre-determined height.

+Lisk migrator automatically exports node forging status information to a file named `forgingStatus.json` in the output directory.
+In case the migrater is unable to save to the disk, forging status information is available in the logs.

 <!--

 > Note: Please ensure that the file name and the checksum filename are the same, whereby the checksum file has an additional extension (lisk-migrator-v2.0.0.tar.gz, and will have a checksum file by the name of lisk-migrator-v2.0.0.tar.gz.SHA256), and are present in the same directory.